Why WPA-2 Enterprise with certificate-based authentication is essential for securing multi-tenant workspaces

 Protecting your tenants – and your business

 As a CRE operator, your responsibility goes beyond just providing physical space; you’re now also responsible for the digital infrastructure that powers your tenants’ businesses.
-By adopting WPA-2 Enterprise with RADIUS and 802.1X, you’re not just meeting minimum security requirements—you’re proactively securing your tenants against potential data breaches, protecting your reputation, and ensuring your workspace remains a trusted environment.
+By adopting WPA-2 Enterprise with certificate-based authentication, you’re not just meeting minimum security requirements—you’re proactively securing your tenants against potential data breaches, protecting your reputation, and ensuring your workspace remains a trusted environment.

 Cyberattacks targeting co-working and shared spaces that have weak network security can lead to devastating consequences.
 The time to upgrade your network security is now—before bad actors find a way in.

-By implementing WPA-2 Enterprise with RADIUS + 802.1X, you’re choosing a solution that scales with your business, offers unparalleled security, and ensures peace of mind for your tenants in an increasingly complex threat landscape.
+By implementing WPA-2 Enterprise with certificate-based authentication, you’re choosing a solution that scales with your business, offers unparalleled security, and ensures peace of mind for your tenants in an increasingly complex threat landscape.